therealadam/brollout/README.md

     adapter.on_off?(feature)
     adapter.per_object_id(feature)

-## License
+## Bro, can I license that thing?

-Copyright 2011 Adam Keys.
-Brollout is MIT licensed.
+Yep!
+Brollout is copyright 2011 Adam Keys.
+Brollout is MIT licensed, so go crazy, bro.